 With a circle pattern set on the DMD of radius between 75 and 100 pixels, and the laser power reduced to 400 mW (controlled using a variable density filter) before input to the DMD, laser machined lines resulted in a typical thickness range of 7.5 to 12 μ m on the glass sample.
-Square boxes were machined with a dimension of 500 μ m on a side to create a boundary between individual topographical patterns at a size where, during imaging, there was one box per image at a 10x magnification.
-This ensured that both the alignment of cells in one box was less likely to be influenced by the cell alignment in an adjacent box and also aided image capture and alignment.
-Three different laser-machined patterns (parallel lines at different separations within the machined square boxes) have similar microscale patterning, but varied nanoscale patterning, shown in Fig. 3.
+Square boxes were machined with a dimension of 500 μ m to create a boundary between individual topographical patterns at a size where, during imaging, there was one box per image at a 10x magnification.
+This ensured that both the alignment of cells in one box was less likely to be influenced, by the cell alignment in an adjacent box and also aided image capture and alignment.